ericstrobl/EEL/README.md

 EEL is an algorithm that discovers sample-specific root causes even when confounding exists among the predictors.
 The algorithm does not require knowledge about the underlying causal graph.
 EEL also identifies the sample-specific total effects of each root cause when theory allows; otherwise, it outputs a measure of predictivity, and these two cases are unified under Shapley values.
 EEL is designed to handle a noisy binary target -- like a diagnostic label -- and is therefore particularly suitable for identifying root causes of disease.

+The ``Experiments`` folder contains code to replicate the experimental results in the paper.
+Please cite the article if you use any of the code in this repository.

 # Installation

 > library(devtools)